Spellbound’s 7 Steps to Playing It Safe

 Additional exits have been added to eliminate overlapping group arrivals and departures.
 We love having a little personal space, don’t you?

 Aggressive Sanitization – Cleaning between games has been the Spellbound way since day one, but we’ve upped the intensity of our post-game cleanup routine to make sure every contact surface is freshly sanitized for each group.

 We find it’s a lot easier to have fun when you know that every key, clue, and artifact has just been cleaned especially for you!

-As the great Mitch Hedberg once said: “We don’t need to bring ink and paper into this.”
+As the late, great Mitch Hedberg once said: “We don’t need to bring ink and paper into this.”